-The method discussed above is called the Deviation method (or) Assumed MeanMethod.
+The method discussed above is called the Assumed Mean Method.

 Consider the data given in example 1 and calculate the arithmetic mean by deviation method by taking successive values of x_i i.e., 17.5, 32.5, ... as assumed means.
 Now discuss the following: